amulyagarimella/slab/README.md

     venv\Scripts\activate
     ```

-If this works, your command line should have `(venv)` in front of each line.
+If this works, your command line should now have `(venv)` in front of each line.

 4. Install the app requirements
 ```